 .More often, though, the image swims into view with its own distinct energy – is it veiled and mysterious, rough and hurried, blatantly silly ? (for such can be art).
 I let my intuition guide me - will it be portrayed with thick red impasto, smooth blue iridescence, wet furry blackness, glitter or a golden veil?
 Is it (a happy day!) all of these perhaps, and more?

 The shape of my art shifts too as I travel, soaking up the light and textures of my surroundings and all the wonderful art I see.
 Into my paintings swam voluptuous golden goddesses from Italy's renaissance, stone mermaids from Vienna's baroque whilst boats sailed and whales breached out of a tropical blue.

 Puppets, cod and clowns peopled my work of English seaside summers whilst edges blurred and surfaces fragmented in spiritual awakenings at steamy all-night cafés.
 Shapes shift, yet a common thread runs through all my work, an element of magic, a mischievous glint in each subject's eye, secretive smiles that suggest their confident knowing of what mystery unfolds, even if the viewer (or indeed the artist!) does not.

-“A Circus", I again conclude - a wonderful incomprehensible dream world of smoke and mirrors in which anything we believe can be true, a world through doors that I hope my work opens for you, where we all are the stars of the show, the mermaids, the clowns and the trick pony riders, the dancers with dogs above all, the Magicians.....
+“A Circus", I again conclude, as lockdowns end, the slow-motion world speeds up and into my 3D life walks a tiny shiny black dog - a wonderful incomprehensible dream world of smoke and mirrors in which anything we believe can be true, a world through doors that I hope my work opens for you, where we all are the stars of the show, the mermaids, the clowns and the trick pony riders, the dancers with dogs above all, the Magicians.....

 Ladies and Gentlemen, welcome to my Art